Early America pre-1766

 The explorers arrived in Santo Domingo (Hispaniola) sometime in August 1527.
 During the stay, troops began deserting.
 Although always a problem on such expeditions, the men may also have deserted because of hearing about the recent return of an expedition led by Lucas Vázquez de Ayllón, in which 450 of 600 men perished.
 Nearly 100 men deserted the Narváez expedition in the first month in Santo Domingo.
 The expedition stopped here to purchase horses, as well as two small ships for exploring the coastline.
 Although Narváez was able to buy only one small ship, he set sail once again.

-On about October 30, the two ships arrived in Trinidad to collect requisitioned supplies and seek additional crew. hurricane arrived shortly after they did.
+On about October 30, the two ships arrived in Trinidad to collect requisitioned supplies and seek additional crew.
+A hurricane arrived shortly after they did.
 During the storm, both ships sank, 60 men were killed, a fifth of the horses drowned, and all the new supplies acquired in Trinidad were destroyed.

 At this point, the expedition had about 400 men and 80 horses.
 The winter layover caused a depletion of supplies, and they planned to restock in Havana on the way to the Florida coast.